 African Beignets (Puff Puff Recipe)

-They’re also made with more sugar than New Orleans-style beignets, so they don’t need a coating of sugar on the top.
-Instead of sugar, they are traditionally served with peanut butter for dipping.
+They’re made with more sugar than a New Orleans-style beignet, so they don’t need a coating of sugar on top.
+Instead, they are traditionally served with peanut butter for dipping.
+My husband is partial to Skippy peanut butter with honey (the honey really does complement them nicely).

 Jump to: